abelisle-mulesoft/flex-on-ecs/documentation/flex-on-ecs.md

 - Copy and save this value, as you will need it in several upcoming steps.
 I refer to this value as `<AWS Region Name>` throughout this guide.

+> [!NOTE]
-> Note: As a reminder, you typically set the default region the AWS CLI interacts with when configuring it, as implied in the command above.
+> As a reminder, you typically set the default region the AWS CLI interacts with when configuring it, as implied in the command above.
 Feel free to work in a different AWS region, but make sure the AWS CLI is configured accordingly.

 - If you have not created any VPC, you can execute the following AWS CLI command to see all the information related to it.